 Does it feel like summer in your part of the world?
 It’s heating up here, and my kids have been enjoying this easy and inexpensive new backyard water feature.
-All you need is a nearby water source and a wall to attach it to.
+All you need is a nearby water source, recycled plastic bottles, and a wall to attach it to.

 My older daughter helped me build this one afternoon last week while my toddler was napping.
 She loved the responsibility of holding the bottles steady while I drilled and took a lot of pride in our finished water wall.
 It’s not gorgeous, but it’s a lot of fun and an upcycler’s DIY dream.